 Simply said, you should never spam someone's social share.
 "Spamming" isn't just for emails; it also applies to an unwanted solicitation as a comment on a social post, or on a blog post.
 This is referred to as "comm...
 VIEW FULL GOLD NUGGET

 Each social network has their own notification settings where you control how you should be notified when someone shares content.

-You also have the ability to trigger an email notification to be sent whenever someone mentions your name, or sends a message directly t...
+You also have the ability to trigger an email notification to be sent whenever someone mentions your name, or sends a m...
 VIEW FULL GOLD NUGGET

 The discussion of today's Daily Golden Nugget was requested more than a year ago by a few of my daily readers, but it wasn't until recently that I could provide the correct answer to it.

 The topic is how to use Google Places for Business if you are a personal jeweler or a jewelry professional working out of your house.
 Personal security is usually a bigger factor for these types of jewelers since they will often carry styles with them when visiting clients. ...
 VIEW FULL GOLD NUGGET

 Ever since Google started hiding keywords from their Analytics reports, it's been harder and harder for marketing professionals and business owners to figure out what keywords customers search for when they find your website.

 That's how it all began way back on Monday, July 26, 2010 with the first Daily Golden Nugget I wrote.
 It was only 147 words because, after all, it was only supposed to be a "nugget" of information.
 Many nuggets are now 10 times tha...
 VIEW FULL GOLD NUGGET